 On October 2, 2014, Fondazione Banca Agricola Mantovana ("BAM Foundation") filed an arbitration proceeding before the Milan Arbitration Chamber against the Bank in relation to certain agreements which had been entered into between the Bank and Banca Agricola Mantovana S.p.A. ("BAM"), and which led to the Bank's acquisition of BAM, which was subsequently merged into the Bank.
 The BAM Foundation now seeks to have the Bank pay, on an annual basis, a compensation payment to BAM, basing such claim on the abovementioned agreements as well as on a provision in BAM's articles of association which provides for a yearly contribution to the BAM Foundation.
-As a result of the proceeding, the Bank could be ordered to pay €2.132 million in favor of the BAM Foundation, as a one-time compensation for the contributions which have accrued and have not been paid (or paid only in part) in the previous years, and to pay €1.033 million every year to the BAM Foundation until it is dissolved.
+As a result of the proceeding, the Bank could be ordered to pay $\in 2.132$ million in favor of the BAM Foundation, as a one-time compensation for the contributions which have accrued and have not been paid (or paid only in part) in the previous years, and to pay $\in 1.033$ million every year to the BAM Foundation until it is dissolved.
+A settlement agreement is in the process of being formalised.